vanTanIsReal/vietnam_license_plate_recognition/README.md

    pip install -r requirements.txt
    ```

-4. **Download the pre-trained model** (if not already included): Ensure the `best.pt` file is in the project root directory.
+4. **Download the pre-trained model** : Ensure the `best.pt` file is in the project root directory.
 If it's missing, you may need to download it from the model provider or train your own.

 ## Usage